wp-plugins/love-that-gallery/readme.txt

 Upload the plugin to the WordPress plugin directory( `/wp-content/plugins/` directory) , activate, and start creating galleries in the Settings section!

+== Tutorials ==

+Please see http://www.lovethatplugin.com for all of the tutorials!

 == Changelog ==

 = 0.0 =